QasimKhan5x/pasa/README.md

 # Personalization Aware eCommerce Shopping Assistant

 ⭐️ Honorable Mention in [HackAI - Dell and NVIDIA Challenge](https://hackaichallenge.devpost.com/) with over 4500 participants and 111 projects!
+Check the [Devpost page](https://devpost.com/software/personalization-aware-e-commerce-shopping-assistant) for a demo video.

 This project is a streamlit chatbot that implements a generative recommender system.
 The chatbot is designed to help users find Amazon beauty and personal care products.
 It is implemented using LangChain, LangGraph, Qdrant, and Neo4j.